Jcg408/book_club/README.md

-# README
+# BOOK CLUB

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application focuses on the use of Test Driven Development in the building of a Rails Application.
+Rspec is used to write the tests.

+The application will be for a Book Club which will have users who can write reviews and have a rating system.

+* Work in progress.

-* Ruby version
+* Ruby version - 2.6.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...